JDrechsler/telekom-hackernews/README.md

 ## Local Setup
 Run `npm install` to install all dependencies.

-## Hosted Version
-The application is also hosted on github and can be accessed via [https://jdrechsler.github.io/telekom-hackernews/](https://jdrechsler.github.io/telekom-hackernews/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.